 Field Testing Lab Report

 - weBoost Drive Reach - Released on May 21, this is weBoost's new flagship mobile booster claiming the strongest transmit power yet.
-We'll be testing with their OTR and 4" Mag Mount antennas.
+We'll be testing with their OTR, Marine and 4" Mag Mount antennas.

 - SolidRF RV Pro - Released on June 20, this is SolidRFs newest mobile booster designed just for RVs, sporting amplifier installation on the roof and support for two interior antennas.

 - Cel-Fi Go-M - Released in February 2017, this digital booster has received greatly enhanced firmware.
-It's back into testing.
-We'll be testing with their OTR antennas.
+We'll be putting it back in to testing.
+We'll be testing with their OTR and Marine antennas.

 - weBoost Drive 4G-X - Our tried and true champion of cellular boosters for years, will be what we compare the new entrants against.
-We'll be testing with their OTR and 4" Mag Mount antennas.
+We'll be testing with their OTR, Marine and 4" Mag Mount antennas.

 The devices & the carriers we are testing them with include:

 For guides to boosters & antennas: